-Fishing and lumbering revived gradually, and a growing tourist trade gained momentum to give Grand Marais a more stable economy and population.
-The village's picturesque setting, its air of quiet stability, and its legacy of colorful history reach back 300 years.
+Fishing and lumbering revived gradually, and the growing tourist trade gained momentum to give Grand Marais a more stable economy and population.
+The village's picturesque setting, it's air of quiet stability, and it's legacy of colorful history reach back 300 years.

-Grand Marais has a combined total of 20 miles of Lake and Bay shoreline.
-Fifteen of the 20 miles make up one of the most beautiful bays in the State.
-The remaining five miles of shoreline scan the second largest inland lake in the world; Lake Superior.
+Grand Marais has a combined total of twenty miles of lake and bay shoreline.
+Five of the twenty miles make up one of the most beautiful bays in the State.
+The remaining fifteen miles scan the second largest inland lake in the world, Lake Superior.

-The bay shoreline is dotted with a few old fishing shacks, a public marina, the township band stand, summer homes, resort cabins, and permanent homes.
+The bay shoreline is dotted with a few old fishing shacks, a public marina, a township band stand, summer homes, resort cabins, and permanent homes.
 Little remains of the lumbering and fishing activity that occupied so much of the shoreline in the late 1800's and early 1900's.